kodamail/imgtree/readme.txt

 4.3 Display style

 By configuring disp.xml (in usr/default/ by default), an appearance of the web can be changed.
-Sample file (mainly for NICAM team people) put in usr/nicam/ may be also helpful even for non-NICAM people.
+Sample file in usr/nicam/ (mainly for NICAM) may be also helpful even for non-NICAM people.

 Structure of disp_list.xml is as follows: